ARTenshi/robovision_ros2/robovision_4/README.md

 * Add a new publisher in your code that publishes a scaled version by half of the original video frame.

-**Hint** You sould start your new frame and message outside the while loop video but process them inside the loop.
+**Hint** You should start your new frame and message outside the while loop video but process them inside the loop.

 # 1.3 Image subscriber